19hours/sg-statutes/Acts/Stamp Duties Act.md

 (bb)

-on sale of residential property, one of which is residential; and which is acquired on or after 14th January 2011 but before 12th January 2013
+on sale of residential property; and which is acquired on or after 14th January 2011 but before 12th January 2013

 In addition to duty under paragraph (a) and either paragraph (bc) or (bf) (as applicable), where the property is disposed of in the following periods from the date of its acquisition:

 Within one year